dart-archive/dart_enhancement_proposals/Walkthrough.md

 Eventually, if things go well, we get to a point where we don't have any more feedback to give.
-We have a commit that points to a version of the proposal, spec changes, tests, and protoype implementation that we are happy to pass along to TC 52.
+We have a commit that points to a version of the proposal, spec changes, tests, and prototype implementation that we are happy to pass along to TC 52.
 At that point we:

 * Label the tracking bug "accepted" and close it.